AviatrixSystems/Docs/HowTos/HowTo_Setup_Okta_for_Aviatrix.rst

 #. `Test <#validate>`__ connectivity

 .. important::
-   Currently, Okta authentication can only be enabled when the Aviatrix Gateway is created.
-It cannot be changed after the Gateway has been provisioned.
-This will be addressed in a future version.
+   Okta authentication can be enabled both at the Aviatrix gateway launch time and after the Aviatrix gateway is launched.
+We highly recommend you configure Okta after the gateway is launched.

 .. _okta_api_token: